2br-2b/Basic-Discord-Bot/README.md

 ## About

-This started out as part of [StoryBot](https://discord.com/application-directory/623698680574115841), a discord bot written by me, John Wuller.
+This started out as part of [StoryBot](https://discord.com/application-directory/623698680574115841), a discord bot I wrote.
 I want to contribute back to the open source community, but I don't want someone to just yoink my code and just rip off all my work.
 This is my compromise: while StoryBot itself is not open source, it's framework is.
 Feel free to take this code and create your own Discord bots!

 This bot is not meant for beginners.
 While a beginner could use it, this includes a lot of concepts (like translations, cogs, etc.) which might make it hard to get started.
 If you just wnat to make a simple discord bot, discord.py's [quickstart guide](https://discordpy.readthedocs.io/en/latest/quickstart.html) can help you create a simple response bot.